martinskou/teleport/README.md

 AuthToken: This token must be identical on the clients and the server.
 TmpFolder: On the server its where the files are store.
 TimeOut: Filen on the server are deleted after this interval (seconds)
+UseTLS: If true only transmit with TLS/SSL cert
+TLSCert: Certificate file
+TLSKey: Key file
+AllowSelfSigned: If true and TLSCert and TLSKey are empty, a selfsigned cert is used

 ## Usage